-\$28,399,000

-COUNTY OF SOMERSET, NEW JERSEY

-BOND ANTICIPATION NOTES, SERIES 2018

-INTEREST RATE %
+\$40,000,000 COUNTY OF SOMERSET, NEW JERSEY BOND ANTICIPATION NOTES, SERIES 2019 INTEREST RATE \\\\% YIELD %

-YIELD %

-Dated: Date of Delivery Due: September 16, 2019
+Dated: Date of Delivery Due: September 11, 2020

-The \$29,399,000 Bond Anticipation Notes, Series 2018 (the "Notes") are valid and legally binding general obligations of the County of Somerset, State of New Jersey (the "County") and are secured by a pledge of the full faith and credit of the County for the payment of the principal thereof and interest thereon.
-The principal of and interest on the Notes are payable, if not paid from other sources, from ad valorem taxes to be levied upon all the taxable property within the County without limitation as to rate or amount.
+The \$40,000,000 Bond Anticipation Notes, Series 2019 (the "Notes") are valid and legally binding general obligations of the County of Somerset, State of New Jersey (the "County") and are secured by a pledge of the full faith and credit of the County for the payment of the principal thereof and interest thereon.
 Principal of and interest on the Notes shall be paid at maturity.
-The Notes will be issued in the form of one certificate for the aggregate principal amount of the Notes and when issued will be registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC"), which will act as Securities Depository.
+The Notes will be issued in the form of one certificate for the aggregate principal amount of the Notes and when issued will be registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC"), which will act as securities depository.
 See "THE NOTES-Book-Entry Only System" herein.
-Individual purchases of the Notes will be made in book-entry only form in the principal amount of \$5,000 or any integral multiple thereof except, where necessary, also in the amount of \$1,000.
+Individual purchases of the Notes will be made in book-entry only form in the principal amount of \$5,000 or any integral multiple thereof.
+The Notes shall bear interest, calculated on the basis of a 360-day year of twelve 30-day months, payable at the interest rate per annum set forth above.

 The Notes are authorized by and are issued pursuant to: (i) the Local Bond Law, N.J.S.A.
-40A: 2-1 et seq., as amended and supplemented (the "Local Bond Law"); and (ii) various bond ordinances as described herein, duly and finally adopted by the Board of Chosen Freeholders and published in accordance with the requirements of the Local Bond Law.
+40A: 2-1 et seq., as amended and supplemented (the "Local Bond Law"), and where appropriate, Title 18A, Education, of the New Jersey Statutes; and (ii) various bond ordinances as described herein, duly and finally adopted by the Board of Chosen Freeholders and published in accordance with the requirements of the Local Bond Law.